How to get there

 And give Dod another gill!

 As to the origin of the name ‘White Nancy’, there are several theories but none has any firm evidence to support it.
-It may have been named after a Gaskell daughter, Nancy (I have a record of one by that name).
-Then again, maybe after the horse that is said to have hauled the table top up the hill.
+It may have been named after a Gaskell daughter, Nancy (we have a record of one by that name, John Gaskell’s sister).
+Then again, maybe after the horse that is said to have hauled the heavy stone table top up the hill.

 My preferred theory is that the name is derived from the fact that Kerridge hill has a stone trigonometric point – properly known as an Ordnance point – on its highest hill.
 These were established by the military in the 18th and 19th centuries to enable surveying for map making.
 Soon after its construction White Nancy was referred to as Northern Nancy, reflecting the fact that she was constructed at the north end of the hill upon which there was an Ordnance point.
 We know that the structure was painted white as early as 1856 (see this poem).
 Take your pick!